fuaditrockz/payload-organizer/README.md

 Therefore, a payload-organizer is here to help you finalize the data, before the data is forwarded to the server.

+##### Solution
+1. You don't need to create promise for setup dataset.
+2. You don't need install `jsonwebtoken`.
+3. You don't need install any hashing password package.
+4. No need setup any set of confirmation email function.
+5. Only `payload-organizer`!

 ## How to use it?
 Install the dependencies;
 ```